ingatellent/xovi-qmd-extensions/README.md

 ## changeVerticalJump.qmd
 Increase the distance when scrolling down a page, such that the overlap is only 10%.

+## delayStrokeRefresch.qmd
+Delays the refresh after making a colored stroke, such that the color is not updated until a period of 10 seconds with no interaction with the tablet.

 ## enableShortcuts.qmd
 Enable keyboard shortcuts for navigation:
 - Left/right arrow to change page